 When life was collectively shut down by COVID-19, classrooms all over the world transitioned online.
 Teachers found themselves having to give lessons through video conferencing tools.

+Captive8 is a video conferencing platform that leverages AI to help teachers provide better virtual lessons.
 Captive8 was designed during the 2020 University of Washington Husky AI Hackathon and was awarded 3rd prize out of ten teams.

 Despite the time constraint and being the only UX practitioner in my team, I wanted some insight into the experiences of teachers who transitioned to giving lessons virtually.
 A quick search led me to a survey of more than 7,000 K-12 teachers in the USA.
 The findings from this survey guided our design direction.https://www.washingtonpost.com/education/2020/04/27/teachers-parents-principals-tell-their-stories-about-remote-learning/

 1. Teachers experienced difficulty adjusting to teaching remotely.

 2. Teachers were experiencing heightened levels of negative emotion.

 3. Only a small number of students are engaged in virtual settings.

 4. The majority of students were not expected to be on pace with learning

 Feeling the pressure of the hackathon, I made the mistake of not carrying out proper ideation.
 Instead, we verbally brainstormed our solution.
 Through a quick discussion, we scoped our solution for K-12 teachers and came up with a design direction.
 Our hypothesis was that if we could assist them in keeping students engaged and making the transition more pleasant, we should see fewer negative emotions and improvements in student learning.
 Given that this was an AI hackathon, AI capabilities were considered in the final solution.